turingschool/front-end-curriculum/lessons/module-2/wai-aria.md

 Here we have a button with text that says "Toggle Menu", probably indicating that when you click on said button it will toggle the menu open or closed.

-What this doesn't tell you is if the menu is already open or closed, which is fine if you have fully functional eyesight, but probably not great if you use assistive technology.
+What this doesn't tell you is if the menu is already open or closed, which is fine if you are a sighted user, but probably not great if you use assistive technology.

 Luckily ARIA provides state information that we can add to our markup.